 Muscle re-education is the process by which we teach our muscles how to act like they were before an injury.
-After most injuries there is a rapid reduction in the muscle mass surround the injury.
+After most injuries, there is a rapid reduction in the muscle mass surrounding the injury.
 The muscles become weaker from non-use and sometimes stop functioning as needed.
 This is currently a process I am going through after my knee procedure.

 Now that my knee is feeling better I still notice I am guarding my knee and still walking weird.
-Because of this concept I have to start using muscle re-education to train myself to walk normal.
+Because of this concept, I have to start using muscle re-education to train myself to walk normally.

 There are a few tactics to make this happen.
 The most common one used in physical therapy, occupational therapy and athletic training facilities is electrical stimulation.
 You basically put pads around the muscle that is not firing, crank up the voltage, and you actively fire that muscle at the same time it is being shocked by the machine.
 This is a VERY common practice for ACL rehabilitation.

 Another way to do it is by using eccentric exercises.
 By using bigger weights the muscle has to respond accordingly to help prevent you from hurting yourself.
-Also you get the added benefit of getting stronger faster.
+Also, you get the added benefit of building muscle and getting stronger faster.

 Being injured sucks and the recovery period can take a long time.
 If you are stuck in your rehab message me and I will see how I can help get you through your stuckness.